maros/Zway-WeatherAlert/README.md

 * level: Alert severity ranging from 0 to 5
 * type: Alert type.
 If multiple alerts are in place only the type of the alert with the highest level is displayed
-* text: Alert text description
+* text: Alert text description.

 # Installation